 All my missions were accomplished.
 I heard a wonderful message from a young pastor, and came away with a new clarity on why I don’t want to do what this particular church is doing.

 That is not a criticism of them.
 What they did, they did wonderfully well for the model they are using in the planting of this new congregation.
 They love Jesus.
 They are seeking to be faithful to him.
 And they want to reach people with the life-transforming message of the gospel.
 But as I sat in worship I began to see with greater clarity why I don’t want to plant an attractional model church.
 I have missiological and ecclesiastical reasons for that non-desire.
 But I am not going to write about that here.
-Today I am going to write about my personal reason, the reason that is just me being honest at this phase of my journey.
+Today I am going to write about my personal reason, the reason that is just me being honest at this phase of my journey with Christ.

 I sat in the service, and these thoughts came with the clarity of a hunting knife to my spirit.
 I watched a fine young pastor, with a deep value of preaching the authoritative word of God, who had done his homework and now was delivering a passionate message and I thought, “I hate these meetings because I love them.”